Frequently Asked Questions

 Does Diggerland provide charging points for electric or hybrid vehicles?

 Diggerland provides free-to-use charging points for its patrons with electric vehicles and plug-in hybrids.
+Those who are not visiting Diggerland can plug in and charge for a flat fee of £5, for a time period up to two hours.
 To find out more information, visit our blog post here.

 Do you have Baby Changing, Breast Feeding and Bottle Warming Facilities?